Resort guide to

 For more information on shopping in the region please see our

 Torre del Mar has just one beach Playa de Torre del Mar which stretches for some 4 kms.
 It is also

-one of the areas widest beaches and so even at the busiest time of year there is plenty of sand
+one of the areas widest beaches and so even at the busiest time of year there is plenty of sand to go round.